-Based in Austin, Texas, Embodied Neurobiology is a unique, highly individualized training program designed for clinicians, movement educators, and expressive arts therapists.
+Based in Austin, Texas, Embodied Neurobiology offers unique, highly individualized training for clinicians, movement educators, and expressive arts therapists.

-Informed by a strong theoretical foundation in developmental and affective neurobiology, it teaches the art of engaging the body to support the mind in healing, learning, and growth.
+Informed by a strong theoretical foundation in developmental movement, Embodied Neurobiology classes teach the art of engaging the body to support the mind in healing, learning, and growth.

-Classes are held in a beautiful and spacious studio in South Austin.
-The full sequence of courses is offered over a 3-4 year span.
+Classes are held in a beautiful and spacious studio in South Austin, Texas.
+The studio is centrally located and is easily accessible from the aiport.

 Embodied Neurobiology is designed for you- expressive arts therapists, advanced clinicians, and movement educators.

-This program is comprehensive in scope to prepare you to deeply understand the body, nonverbal communication, and how to engage movement as a therapeutic resource for your clients.
+These courses prepare you to more deeply understand the body, nonverbal communication, and explore how to engage movement as a therapeutic resource for your clients.

 Highly experiential in nature, the learning process cultivates all of your intelligences and invites a rich cross -fertilization of perspectives.